 Queen of Hoxton

-Two themed offerings, in summer and winter, render Queen of Hoxton's rooftop bar open for most of summer.
+Two themed offerings, in summer and winter, render Queen of Hoxton's rooftop bar open for most of the year.
 Its warm weather offering usually runs from April-October, when it closes briefly before reopening in its winter transformation.
 Check website for current details.

 Queen of Hoxton, 1 Curtain Road, Shoreditch, EC2A 3JX